Home - Coinspect Security

 Architecture

 In Balancer V2, all assets reside in the Vault while pricing logic is implemented inside pool contracts.
 Swaps are routed through the Vault.
-The system supports multi‑step execution via batchSwap, and stable pools apply per‑token scaling.
+The system supports multi‑step execution via batchSwap with deferred settlement—effectively allowing flashloan‑like behavior where tokens are borrowed and must be repaid within the same transaction.
+Stable pools apply per‑token scaling.
 The stable math uses down‑rounding operations (divDown, mulDown) on scaled quantities during invariant computation.

 Observed Effects